webbtik-io/kaltura_media/README.md

 This module provides the following:
 - Kaltura Field Type (with field widget and field formatter)
-- Kaltura theme hook to render playe
+- Kaltura theme hook to render player
 - Kaltura Media source to create media entity type

 With this module you can create a new Media Entity Type using the provided